cszatmary/node-library/styleguide.md

 ## Separate source code and tests

-Source code goes in `src` and tests go in `tests`.
+Source code goes in `src` and tests go in `test`.
 This is to make it easier to exclude tests from the outputted JavaScript source.

 ## Organize code into modules